ARTISTS

 Tony Plant

-Tony Plant is a painter working with found objects and creates large scale drawings in the landscape - most regularly the beaches of Cornwall where the artist resides.
+Tony Plant (born 1962) graduated from Chelsea School of Art in 1990.
+He is a painter working with found objects and creates large scale drawings in the landscape - most regularly the beaches of Cornwall where the artist resides.

 Isabelle Hayman